List of works produced by Hanna-Barbera Productions: Theme park rides

-A section of Wonderland Sydney was titled Hannah Barbera Land and featured rides and facilities based on cartoon characters.
+A section of Wonderland Sydney was titled Hanna-Barbera Land and featured rides and facilities based on cartoon characters.

-Hanna-Barbera Classics Collection
+Hanna-Barbera Classic Collection

-The Hanna-Barbera Classics Collection (once called the Hanna-Barbera Golden Collection, later called the Hanna-Barbera Diamond Collection) is a series of two-to-four-disc DVD box sets from Warner Home Video and later by Warner Archive, usually containing complete seasons and complete series of various classic Hanna-Barbera (with MGM Cartoons and Ruby-Spears) cartoons (along with the television movies and specials).
+The "Hanna-Barbera Classic Collection" (once called the "Hanna-Barbera Golden Collection", later called the "Hanna-Barbera Diamond Collection") is a series of two-to-four-disc DVD box sets from Warner Home Video and later by Warner Archive Collection, usually containing complete seasons and complete series of various classic Hanna-Barbera (with MGM Cartoons and Ruby-Spears) cartoons (along with the television movies and specials).
 The line began in March 2004.